u128str/MCTDHB/IN.FILES/README.md

  ```
 5) To get other numbers please change M, Npar in input.in  and restart the job

-#### Each directory contains individual README(.md) files with more instructions and output details...
+#### Each template directory contains individual README(.md) files with more instructions and output details...